pubgeo/IARPA-SMART/README.md

 # IARPA SMART Overview
-The [IARPA Space-Based Machine Automated Recognition Technique (SMART) program](https://www.iarpa.gov/research-programs/smart) aims to automate global-scale detection, classficiation, and monitoring of large-scale anthropogenic activites on the Earth's surface using satellite imagery.
+The [IARPA Space-Based Machine Automated Recognition Technique (SMART) program](https://www.iarpa.gov/research-programs/smart) aims to automate global-scale detection, classification, and monitoring of large-scale anthropogenic activities on the Earth's surface using satellite imagery.

 For more information on the problem formulation and the dataset, please see our [publication](https://doi.org/10.1117/12.2663071).
 A video recording of the presentation of this paper can be found [here](https://doi.org/10.1117/12.2663071) as well.

 # About this repository

-The Johns Hopkins University Applied Physics Laboratory (JHU/APL) led the development of a large Computer Vision/Machine Learning (CV/ML) dataset containing spatio-temporal annotations of large scale heavy construction activity for the purposes of algorithm development and evaluation for automated broad area search and classification of anthropogenic activities from satellite iamgery.
+The Johns Hopkins University Applied Physics Laboratory (JHU/APL) led the development of a large Computer Vision/Machine Learning (CV/ML) dataset containing spatio-temporal annotations of large scale heavy construction activity for the purposes of algorithm development and evaluation for automated broad area search and classification of anthropogenic activities from satellite imagery.

 This repository contains the following key components: